grantwill74/notes-on-algorithm-design/slides/module_4/module4.md

 Because we proved it worked for 3 and 2?
 How do we know that?
 Because we proved that it worked for 1.

+The only wrinkle here is we had to prove it for 0 and also 1, because we cannot derive a proof of 1 from a proof of 0 in this case.

 ---

 # Strong induction principle (2)